magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/entity-views.md

 ## Future improvements

-There are the following features in ThingsBoard Road Map:
+There are the following features in IoT Hub Road Map:

  - Add the ability to enable/disable RPC requests to the device view;
  - Add the ability to configure a list of alarms that are accessible(propagated) for a particular view.